Planning Tool · Not a Proposal

 Infrastructure and compliance

-3–4 weeks intensive, then ~1 day/monthHandles Claude Enterprise configuration, SSO setup, security controls, and data integration priorities during Phase 1.
-The Kowalah platform — including Discoveries, ICE-scored Opportunities, and Expert Requests — is also configured at this stage, giving your team a structured process for surfacing and prioritising AI use cases from day one.
+3–4 weeks intensive, then ~1 day/monthHandles AI platform configuration (Claude Enterprise, ChatGPT Enterprise, or equivalent), SSO setup, security controls, and data integration priorities during Phase 1.
+Your delivery partner's programme tooling — for surfacing, scoring, and prioritising AI use cases — is also configured at this stage.
 Light-touch involvement after setup — roughly one day per month.

 Internal Comms